Congressional App Challenge

 Students of all coding skill levels are invited to create an app of their choosing – be it utilitarian, educational, gaming, etc. We accept apps written in any programming language, for example: C, C++, Java, Javascript, Python, Ruby, or "block code."
 By encouraging and recognizing our nation's young programming talent, Congress hopes to shine a light on the growing importance of these skills.
 To learn more about the competition or to submit an app, visit: CongressionalAppChallenge.us.

-Registration for the 2025 Congressional App Challenge is now open, see here for more details.
+Registration for the Congressional App Challenge is now closed, see here for pre-registration and more details.
+Please note: Apps created after October 30th, 2025 are eligible for entry to the 2026 App Challenge.

 Previous Congressional App Challenge winning app and finalists: